GDC-ConsumerEdge/consumer-edge-core/README-GCP-Deployment.md

 There are three phases to installing Consumer Retail Edge

-1. Configuration of Google Cloud org policies - Ensure that various organization policies are disabled for this project to ensure proper operations (i.e. External IP access, VM IP Forwarding, etc.)
+1. Configuration of Google Cloud org policies - Ensure that various organization policies are disabled for this project to ensure proper operations (i.e. External IP access, VM IP Forwarding, etc.) & deployment of the Bastion Host.
 1. Provision VMs - Configure a bastion VM (Debian 11 VM deployed by the user) and creation of an GDC-V 3-node cluster
 1. Verify installation - Login to one of the machines and perform `kubectl` and other tool operations